jmbanda/LIDDI/README.md

-# ddi_generation
+# LIDDI - A Linked Datasets for Drug-Drug Interactions
-Drug Drug Interactions paper Drug and Event Mappings
+More info soon!